-Tillerson to challenge China to pull N. Korea back from brink
+China to US: Be 'cool-headed' on North Korea

 Despite fiery rhetoric on the campaign trail and prior to his inauguration, Trump and his administration have taken a relatively hands off approach to China so far.
 Tillerson's visit has the potential to set the tone for the relationship.

 Trump has not followed through on campaign threats to label China a currency manipulator or impose steep tariffs on Chinese imports.
-He also endorsed the "One China" policy, which has governed relations between the US, China and Taiwan for decades, after questioning its legitimacy shortly after his election.
+He also endorsed the "One China" policy, which has governed relations between the United States, China and Taiwan for decades, after questioning its legitimacy shortly after his election.

 Tillerson also will likely raise Beijing's build-up in the South China Sea.
 At his confirmation hearing, Tillerson suggested Beijing should be denied access to the artificial islands it's built in the disputed waters.